 A foyer at the ground level provides an entrance to the elevated central pavilion, where there is an open floor plan with a professional kitchen, dining room and great room.
 Custom designed by Bulthaup, a high-end German kitchen manufacturer, the kitchen features quartz countertops, a center island, and a show-stopping black and white marble backsplash.
 Appliances include not one, but two Sub-Zero refrigerators and freezer drawers, a Gaggenau gas range, Gaggenau steam ovens, and a Gaggenau microwave.
 There is also a built-in Miele coffee/cappuccino-maker, a Sub-Zero wine cooler, two Miele dishwashers, and a Scotsman ice maker, perfect for entertaining.

 The kitchen looks out onto the dining area and the dramatic great room, which sits beneath 22-foot ceilings.
-Walls of glass drops down like a “monolithic upside down teak pyramid” over the comfortable seating area that looks out to the pool and ocean.
-A floor to ceiling stone hearth and gas fireplace warms the room.
+Walls of glass drop down like a “monolithic upside down teak pyramid” over the comfortable seating area that looks out to the pool and ocean.
+A floor-to-ceiling stone hearth and gas fireplace warms the room.

 The eastern pavilion holds the master wing and den/media room, which has a bar, complete with a Sub-Zero refrigerator and ice maker.